pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### How does Regression Help?

 We've just seen an example of how a mis-specfied machine learning model can wildly bias the causal estimates in a study.
 We've seen one means of fixing it, but how would things work out if we just tried simpler exploratory regression modelling?
+Regression automatically weights the data points by their extremity of their covariate profile and their prevalence in the sample.
+So in this sense adjusts for the outlier propensity scores in a way that the inverse weighting approach cannot.

 ```{code-cell} ipython3
 model_ps_reg_expend, idata_ps_reg_expend = make_prop_reg_model(X, t, y, idata_expend_bart)